Porous medium: Scale

-Fluid flow through porous media
+Fluid flow

 Fluid flow through porous media is a subject of common interest and has emerged a separate field of study.
 The study of more general behaviour of porous media involving deformation of the solid frame is called poromechanics.

 The theory of porous flows has applications in inkjet printing and nuclear waste disposal technologies, among others.

 Numerous factors influence fluid flow in porous media, and its fundamental function is to expend energy and create fluid via the wellbore.
 In flow mechanics via porous medium, the connection between energy and flow rate becomes the most significant issue.
-The most fundamental law that characterizes this connection is Darcy's law.
+The most fundamental law that characterizes this connection is Darcy's law, particularly applicable to fine-porous media.
+In contrast, Forchheimer's law finds utility in the context of coarse-porous media.

-Pore structure models
+Models

 A representation of the void phase that exists inside porous materials using a set or network of pores.
 It serves as a structural foundation for the prediction of transport parameters and is employed in the context of pore structure characterisation.

 There are many idealized models of pore structures.
 They can be broadly divided into three categories: